DPDK/dpdk/doc/guides/contributing/documentation.rst

   any known issues.
   The Releases Notes also contain notifications of features that will change ABI compatibility in the next major release.

-  Developers should update the Release Notes to add a short description of new or updated features.
+  Developers should include updates to the Release Notes with patch sets that relate to any of the following sections:

-  Developers should also update the Release Notes to add ABI announcements if necessary, (see :doc:`/contributing/versioning` for details).
+  * New Features
+  * Resolved Issues (see below)
+  * Known Issues
+  * API Changes
+  * ABI Changes
+  * Shared Library Versions

+  Resolved Issues should only include issues from previous releases that have been resolved in the current release.
+  Issues that are introduced and then fixed within a release cycle do not have to be included here.

+  Refer to the Release Notes from the previous DPDK release for the correct format of each section.

 * **API documentation**